TanDuc2003/maika/README.md

 Prestart Config is a command-line utility used to load and configure settings from various sources such as MongoDB, Google Sheets, and more.

 ## Environment Configuration
+> [!IMPORTANT]
+> Key information users need to know to achieve their goal.
-Before using prestart-config, you need to configure some environment variables as follows:
+> Before using prestart-config, you need to configure some environment variables as follows:
-In the directory there must be an [.env] file and the following variables must be configured
+> In the directory there must be an [`.env`] file and the following variables must be configured

 - `MONGO_URL`: Connection URL to MongoDB (if using MongoDB).
 - `GOOGLE_SERVICE_ACCOUNT_EMAIL`: Email of Google service account (if using Google Sheets).